weaviate/weaviate-io/_posts/blog/2022-09-21-Distance-Metrics-in-Vector-Search.md

 ### Why are there different distance metrics?
 Depending on the Machine Learning model used, vectors can have ~100 dimensions or go into thousands of dimensions.

 The time it takes to calculate the distance between two vectors grows based on the number of vector dimensions.
-Furthermore, some distance metrics are more compute heavy than others.
+Furthermore, some distance metrics are more compute-heavy than others.
 That might be a challenge for calculating distances between vectors with thousands of dimensions.

 For that reason, we have different distance metrics that balance the speed and accuracy of calculating distances between vectors.

 ## Cosine distance
 The cosine similarity measures the angle between two vectors in a multi-dimensional space – with the idea that similar vectors point in a similar direction.
 Cosine similarity is commonly used in Natural Language Processing (NLP).
 It measures the similarity between documents regardless of the magnitude.
 This is advantageous because if two documents are far apart by the euclidean distance, the angle between them could still be small.
-For example, if the word ‘fruit’ appears 30 times in one document and 10 in the other, they can still be similar by taking the angle.
+For example, if the word ‘fruit’ appears 30 times in one document and 10 in the other, that is a clear difference in magnitude, but the documents can still be similar if we only consider the angle.
 The smaller the angle is, the more similar the documents are.

 The cosine similarity and cosine distance have an inverse relationship.
 As the distance between two vectors increases, the similarity will decrease.
 Likewise, if the distance decreases, then the similarity between the two vectors increases.